dmisl/TaskManager/README.md

+# TODO
+- On error from Login(Register)Controller get back and go the current block

 ![Alt text](https://api.centous.com/wp-content/uploads/2023/08/laravelvuejs.png)
 > [!WARNING]
 > Note: Task Buddy is currently under development, and we're continuously working on new features and improvements.
 Stay tuned for updates!